kwhanalytics/solar-interview/README.md

 -  **Time Limit**: This interview should take you 1-2 hours.
 Please do not spend more than 4 hours on the project (we trust you).
 -  **Your Work**: The results should be your own work.
 Feel free to consult with Google or Stack Overflow, but cite any sources that you borrow substantial ideas or code from.
 -  **No Other People**: No one else should help you on the project.
+-  **Keep Your Results Private**: Make sure to keep your results private -- please don't publicly fork this repository, answer the questions, and submit a pull request.

 # Part 1